rmorshea/artigraph/docs/usage.md

 ### Model Fields

-By default the fields of a `DataModel` must be JSON serializable.
-However, you can annotated fields in order to indicate other methods for [serializing](serilizers.md) or [storing](storage.md) them.
+By default the fields of a [DataModel][artigraph.DataModel] must be JSON serializable.
+However, you can annotated fields in order to indicate other methods for [serializing](serializers.md) or [storing](storage.md) them.
 As an example, you can declare a `pandas.DataFrame`` field that should be stored in S3:

 ```python
 from typing import Annotated